AI for the Life Sciences

 • Treat every vendor claim as a claim about a specific data distribution until proven otherwise.
 A model that works on one cell line, one species, or one assay does not work on all of them.

 • Read the license before scoping the project.
-A model you cannot run on your infrastructure is not usable for your program.
+A model that cannot run on the required infrastructure is not usable for the program.

 • Cite by version and venue.
 “AlphaFold” without a version is ambiguous; an announcement is not a paper; a partnership is not an outcome.